OmarHeshamShehab/Deep-Learning-A-Z/README.md

     - Step-by-step walkthrough of a complete data science workflow, including data preprocessing, SOM training, and evaluation.
     - Visualizations and interpretation of clustering results to showcase the power of SOMs in complex data scenarios.
     - Discussion on real-world applications of SOMs, such as customer segmentation, fraud detection, and recommendation systems.

 ---

+### Part 5 - Boltzmann Machines (BM)

+<a name="rbmipynb"></a>

+Boltzmann Machines (BM) are a type of stochastic neural network that can learn a probability distribution over its set of inputs.
+Restricted Boltzmann Machines (RBMs) are widely used for dimensionality reduction, classification, and feature learning tasks.

+- **File**: `rbm.ipynb`
+  - **Description**: This notebook covers the essentials of implementing a Boltzmann Machine, specifically a Restricted Boltzmann Machine (RBM), including:
+    - Understanding the basics of RBMs and their application in data representation.
+    - Building and training an RBM using hidden layers and probabilistic weights.
+    - Demonstrating how to use RBMs for feature extraction and dimensionality reduction.
+    - Applications of RBMs in collaborative filtering and unsupervised learning tasks.
+    - Evaluating the performance and impact of RBMs in real-world scenarios through metrics and visualizations.

+---